JavaScript Symbol description Property

 Return value: This property returns the optional description of the specified symbol objects.

-Below examples illustrate the JavaScript Symbol description Property.
+Example 1: The below examples illustrate the JavaScript Symbol description Property.

-In the above code, symbol object “Symbol()” should have some parameters otherwise it gives undefined as the output.
+In the above code, the symbol object “Symbol()” should have some parameters otherwise it gives undefined as the output.

 Supported Browsers: